 8.5.1.2.
 Content Relevance: Do not use materials created for print directly on the screen.
 This is a different medium and should be design as such.
 The colors, fonts and text sizes on print materials are not optimized for sign viewing.

 8.5.1.3.
 Stale Content: It is the responsibility of the screen Owner to keep the content up to date.
-SMC suggests using the scheduling feature to ensure that slides enter and exit the rotation at the appropriate times.
+SMC suggests using the scheduling feature to ensure that bulletins enter and exit the rotation at the appropriate times.
 All time-sensitive material should be removed no more than a day after the event.

 8.5.1.4.
 Inappropriate Content: No negative or offensive content is allowed on the screen.
 It is at the discretion of the screen Owner and SMC to remove the sign if they deem the content offensive.
 Please use your best judgement and be respectful to all people.